 I’ll be the first to admit that I’ve often skipped breakfast for cereal bars on the go and scratch-made dinners for expensive, not-so-healthy takeout meals.
-Between a full-time job, an infant at home, and a husband who works late hours, the reality of prepping a full sit down dinner at the end of the day is not usually in the cards for me.
+Between a full-time job, two kids at home, and a husband who works late hours, the reality of prepping a full sit down dinner at the end of the day is not usually on the cards for me.
 Enter make ahead freezer meals.

-But when it comes to balancing the busyness of life with healthy, affordable eating, there’s an easy alternative that minimizes dinnertime prep without compromising on any of it.
-It’s the freezer meal: a budget and strapped-for-time-friendly choice for those of us who have trouble getting a meal together at the end of a workday.
+When it comes to balancing the busyness of life with healthy, affordable eating, the freezer meal is an easy alternative that minimizes dinnertime prep without compromising on any of it.
+This is the ultimate budget and strapped-for-time-friendly choice for those of us who have trouble getting a meal together at the end of a workday.

 Freezer meals are not the TV dinners in your supermarket’s freezer section.
 They’re partially or fully assembled meals or entrées you make from scratch ingredients in advance and reheat or cook before eating.